Perseids3/CSC413_Final_Project/README.md

 4.14:

 Implement of the algorithms ✔
+Performance testing ✔  hyperparameter testing✔ Ready for report

-Performance testing, hyperparameter testing, potential extention.
+ potential extention.

 4.15: